-During review of the actuarial census files used in the participant testing, we identified errors in the status of 4 individuals in the Teacher plan.
+During review of the actuarial census files used in the participant testings, we identified errors in the status of four individuals in the Teacher Plan.
 These individuals had a status of "Retiree" when they were supposed to be identified as "Beneficiary."
-BT discussed this error with Carol who ultimately determined the status was incorrect and noted it would be updated.
-There were also 10 individuals in the Admin plan that were added to the current year but were excluded from the prior year census.
-It was noted that these individuals should have been in prior censuses.
-We understand management has performed additional procedures this year to ensure the demographic data sent to the actuary is complete and accurate.
+Baker Tilly (BT) discussed this error with Carol who ultimately determined the status was incorrect and noted it would be updated.
+There were also three individuals in the Admin Plan that were added to the current year but were excluded from the prior year census.
+We understand management has performed additional procedures again this year to ensure the demographic data sent to the actuary is complete and accurate.